Chart Color Schemes

 Tenambit - East Maitland is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tenambit - East Maitland, as per the latest Census evaluation, 80.2% of dwellings were houses with the remaining 19.8% comprising semi-detached homes, apartments and other types.
-This contrasts with Non-Metro NSW's figures of 87.1% houses and 13.0% other dwellings.
+In Tenambit - East Maitland, as per the latest Census, 80.2% of dwellings were houses while 19.8% consisted of semi-detached homes, apartments and other types.
+This compares to Non-Metro NSW's 87.1% houses and 13.0% other dwellings.
 Home ownership in Tenambit - East Maitland stood at 35.6%, with mortgaged properties at 34.5% and rented ones at 29.9%.
 The median monthly mortgage repayment was $1,733, lower than Non-Metro NSW's average of $1,862.
 Median weekly rent in the area was $360, compared to Non-Metro NSW's $375.
-Nationally, Tenambit - East Maitland's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+Nationally, Tenambit - East Maitland had lower mortgage repayments at $1,733 against Australia's average of $1,863 and rents at $360 compared to the national figure of $375.

 Frequently Asked Questions - Housing